 Step 5: Measure and Evolve

 Mapping your Employee Journeys has also another important impact: it allows to identify exactly what needs to be measured, becoming de facto the enabler of truly impactful People Analytics.
-Vy moving the focus on employee expectations and their behaviors, we however make the concept of experience more subjective, as an experience is by definition personal.
+Vy moving the focus on employee expectations and their behaviours, we, however, make the concept of experience more subjective, as an experience is by definition personal.

 This complexity may push some people to not even start with the measurement focus.
 But the reality is that it is very important to develop a strategy, and focus on measurement keeping in mind at least three aspects.